A/UX: Reception

 A/UX 1.0 was criticized in the April 1988 InfoWorld review for having a largely command line interface as in other Unix variants, rather than graphical as in System 6.
 Its networking support was praised.
 BYTE in 1989 listed A/UX 1.1 among the "Excellence" winners of the BYTE Awards, stating that it "could make Unix the multitasking operating system of choice during the next decade" and challenge OS/2.
 Compared to contemporary workstations from other Unix vendors, however, the Macintosh hardware lacks features such as demand paging.
-The first two versions A/UX consequently suffered poor performance, and poor sales.
+The first two versions of A/UX consequently suffered poor performance, and poor sales.
 Users also complained about the amount of hard drive space it uses on a standard Macintosh, though comparable to any Unix system.